PaulMoritz/Secret-Sharing-in-Comparison/README.md

 ## Requirements

-To use the framework, Python 3.6.x is required.
+To use the framework, Python 3.6.x is recommended as I didn't test on other distributions.
 All other required libraries are listed in [requirements.txt](./requirements.txt).
 To install requirements via pip just run
 `pip install -r requirements.txt`